 During the Age of Pericles, Athens blossomed as a center of education, art, culture, and democracy.
 Artists and sculptors, playwrights and poets, architects and philosophers all found Athens an exciting and enlivening atmosphere for their work.
-Athens under Pericles saw the construction of the Acropolis and the glory of the Parthenon, begun in 447 BCE.
-The painter Polygnotus (5th century BCE) created his famous works which were later immortalized by Pausanias (c.
+Athens under Pericles saw the rebuilding and expansion of the agora and construction of the temples of the Acropolis including the glory of the Parthenon, begun in 447 BCE.
+The painter Polygnotus (l.
+5th century BCE) created his famous works which were later immortalized by the writer Pausanias (l. c.
 110 - 180 CE).

-Great sculptors like Phidias (c.
+Great sculptors like Phidias (l. c.
 480 - c.
-430 BCE), who created the statue of Zeus at Olympia (considered one of the Seven Wonders of the Ancient World), as well as the statue of Athena Parthenos for the Parthenon worked at his craft and Myron (c.
+430 BCE), who created the statue of Zeus at Olympia (considered one of the Seven Wonders of the Ancient World), as well as the statue of Athena Parthenos for the Parthenon worked at his craft and Myron (l. c.
 480 - c.
 440 BCE) the sculptor produced his masterpiece known as the Discus Thrower.

-The great philosophers Protagoras (c.
+The great philosophers Protagoras (l. c.
 485 - c.
-415 BCE) Zeno of Elea (c.
-465 BCE), and Anaxagoras (c.
+415 BCE) Zeno of Elea (l. c.
+465 BCE), and Anaxagoras (l. c.
 500 - c.
 428 BCE) were all personal friends of Pericles.
 Anaxagoras, in fact, is said to have influenced Pericles' public demeanor and acceptance of fate, especially after the death of Pericles' sons from plague.
-Socrates (c.
-470/469 - 399 BCE), the founder of western philosophy, also lived and taught in Athens during this period and his students – most notably Plato (428/427 - 348/347 BCE) – would go on to found their own philosophical schools and change western thought forever.
+Socrates (l. c.
+470/469 - 399 BCE), the founder of western philosophy, also lived and taught in Athens during this period and his students – most notably Plato (l.
+428/427 - 348/347 BCE) – would go on to found their own philosophical schools and change western thought forever.